Walking Spanish

 Awesome stuff, guys.
 If you are carried away Michael we need to see it more;^) I asked Robby for the other two songs.
 If any of you have audio files of songs discussed, let us put them up.
 I think this is a great discussion.
 I’ll promote it to the top of the blog with the additional audio files.

-Wings for Marie, and 10,000 days by Tool
+, and by Tool

-Fiddler on the Green by Demons and Wizards
+by Demons and Wizards

-Timothy by Jet
+by Jet

-Lost in the Flood and Spirit in the Night by Bruce Springsteen.
+and by Bruce Springsteen.

 here’s a version of all along the watchtower that you may not have heard before.